Q1. How do you calculate the base and variable hours?

 Q5.
 Will the hours be adjusted next year?

-Due to the ongoing uncertainty around the pandemic, the CNSC will not increase the formula fee for 2021–22.
+Due to the COVID-19 pandemic and the various impacts it caused across the industry, the CNSC will not increase the formula fee for 2022-23.
 For the following year, the CNSC will review its level of effort needed to deliver on its regulatory activities and will make adjustments accordingly.

 Q6.
 Do I have recourse if I don't agree with my fees?